ibm-cloud-docs/solution-tutorials/scalable-webapp-kubernetes.md

 # Scalable Web application on Kubernetes
-Let's Scaffold a Java web application, run it locally in a container and then deploy it to a IBM Cloud Kubernetes cluster.
+This tutorial is a walkthrough of how to scaffold a Java web application, run it locally in a container and then deploy it to a IBM Cloud Kubernetes cluster.
 Additionally, bind a custom domain, monitor the health of the environment and scale.

 ## Objectives
 * Create a Kubernetes cluster